 - are in the hospital for a certain heart surgery called coronary artery bypass graft surgery.

 - know you are allergic to diclofenac or any other ingredient of PENNSAID.

 - have experienced asthma, hives, or allergic-type reactions after taking aspirin or other NSAIDs.
 Serious allergic reactions to NSAIDs, including death, have been reported in such patients.

 - are in the 30th week of pregnancy until delivery

 How should I use PENNSAID?

 PENNSAID is applied directly to the front, back, and sides of your knee(s).
-Avoid contact of PENNSAID with the eyes, nose and mouth.
+Avoid contact of PENNSAID with the eyes, nose, and mouth.
 If eye contact occurs, immediately wash out the eye with water and contact your health care provider if irritation persists for more than an hour.
 Avoid skin-to-skin contact between other people and the knee(s) to which PENNSAID was applied until the knee(s) is completely dry.
-DO NOT apply PENNSAID to open wounds, infections or rashes, shower for at least 30 minutes after applying PENNSAID or wear clothing over the PENNSAID treated knee(s) until the treated knee(s) is dry.
+DO NOT apply PENNSAID to open wounds, infections, or rashes.
+DO NOT shower for at least 30 minutes after applying PENNSAID or wear clothing over the PENNSAID treated knee(s) until the treated knee(s) is dry.
 DO wash and dry hands before and after use, protect your treated knee(s) from natural or artificial sunlight, and wait until the treated knee(s) is completely dry before applying sunscreen, insect repellant, lotion, moisturizer, cosmetics, or other topical medication.

 What are the possible side effects of PENNSAID?